-For some of our SEND children (SEND support), although our Targeted Learning Models were set up as Catch-Up Models, they have proven to be an effective teaching and learning model which support our less complex SEND children well and have proven impact on their progress.
-The mixture of highly effective teachers, highly effective and exceptionally well-deployed support staff, well-considered planning with well-considered re-visiting, strong use of manipulatives and visuals and excellent questioning leads to high levels of progress.
+For some of our SEND children (SEND support), the Targeted Learning Models (which were set up as Catch-Up Models, then kept for longer as an effective teaching and learning model) supported our less complex SEND children well and had proven impact on their progress.
+As we moved out of the Targeted Learning Model, we have kept effective elements of the practice and are delivering this via the flexible groupings.
+The mixture of well-considered grouping, effective teachers, effective and well-deployed support staff, well-considered planning with well-considered re-visiting, strong use of manipulatives and visuals and effective questioning leads to high levels of progress.